thatrandomfrenchdude/simple-whisper-transcription/BUILD_EXECUTABLE.md

 # Building an Executable

 This project includes scripts to build a standalone executable using PyInstaller.
-The executable will include all dependencies and can be run on Windows machines without requiring Python or the virtual environment.
+The executable uses the **standalo2. **Check the console output** for these key messages:
+   - `🚀 Starting Standalone Whisper Transcription`
+   - `✅ Configuration loaded successfully`
+   - `✅ Model files found`
+   - `🤖 Loading Standalone Whisper model...`
+   - `✅ Model loaded successfully!`
+   - `✅ Microphone stream initialized...`

+3. **If model loading fails**, look for:n** of the transcriber (`LiveTranscriber_standalone.py`) which doesn't require AI Hub dependencies, making it more portable and suitable for distribution.

+## Code Version Used

+The executable is built from:
+- **Main**: `src/LiveTranscriber_standalone.py`
+- **Model**: `src/standalone_model.py` and `src/standalone_whisper.py`
+- **Benefits**: No AI Hub dependencies, more portable, easier distribution

+The standalone version provides the same transcription functionality as the original AI Hub version but with reduced dependencies.

 ## Prerequisites